 1. ¿Cómo estás? – How are you?

-¿Cómo estás? is the most standard way to say ‘how are you’.
+¿Cómo estás? is the most standard expression you can use in this context.
 As a result, you can use this question in both formal and informal Spanish.
 Since ‘¿cómo estás?’ is meant to address a person (tú), you will need to conjugate the verb ‘estar’ to address different people:

 ¡Hola! ¿Cómo estás?

 Hey, how are you?

 Oye, Paulina, ¿cómo está Celia?

 ¡Qué gusto verte! ¿Cómo están tus papás?

 It’s so nice to see you!
 How are your parents?